evan-jw/automatic-form-filler/README.md

 ## How to run the code & unit test

 Assume node js already installed and ready to run npm command.
-The installer can be downloaded at https://nodejs.org/en/download/ .
+The installer can be downloaded at https://nodejs.org/en/download/.
+The steps:

-1. Install all modules dependencies
+1.Install all modules dependencies

 Start the command line, go to project's root folder and type 'npm-install'.

-2. Deploy to server (the server in this example is IIS 7) & run the application
+2.Deploy to server (the server in this example is IIS 7) & run the application

 - Go to run command and type 'inetmgr'.
 - Navigate to PC --> Sites --> Default Web Site.
 - Right-click and select 'Add Application'.